asso210/CESN/README.md

 * **Input layer**: It brings the input data, that can be univariate or multivariate timeseries, into the next layer.

 * **Reservoir layer**: This layer aims to project the input data into a high dimensional space, trough temporal and non-linear activation functions of each neuron into the reservoir.
 This dimensional augmentation allows visualizing more patterns than the data in the original dimension.
+Mathematically can be describe in the following way.
+Let $x(t) \in \mathbb{R}^T $ be the input of the system, where $T$ is the length of the time series (consider just univariate time series).
+After the reservoir layer we have

 ![](https://latex.codecogs.com/svg.image?\vec{z}(t&plus;1)&space;=&space;f(W^{in}x(t&plus;1)&plus;W^{res}z(t))&space;\in&space;\mathbb{R}^M)